yslproteomics/KdeggeR/README.md

 This guide provides general workflow how to run the demo analysis using provided datasets.
 For more details please see the package vignette and the package documentation.

+The example dataset contains a data.frame containing the first 20,000 unique precursors from the A2780Cis and A2780 parental cell line dataset analyzed using the labeled workflow in Spectronaut v19 using the Group Q-value filtering.
+The full dataset will be available through the PRIDE repository with the dataset identifier PXD057632.

 ### Example data

 To list the example data with description, run the following code.